-There is no reliable evidence that interventions in the alcohol server setting are effective in preventing injuries.
+There is insufficient evidence from high quality intervention studies that interventions in the alcohol server setting are effective in preventing injuries.
 Only one randomised trial with an injury outcome was identified and this did not detect a beneficial intervention effect.
-Three randomised control trials measured patron alcohol consumption, none of which found a confident estimate of effect.
+Three randomised controlled trials measured patron alcohol consumption, none of which found a confident estimate of effect.
 One randomised trial found a statistically significant reduction in observed severe aggression exhibited by patrons.
-There is some indication of an improvement in server behaviour, however, the extent to which this translates into a reduction in injury risk is unknown, and thus interpretation of this outcome is of limited value.
+There is conflicting evidence as to whether there is an improvement in server behaviour and the extent to which this might translate into a reduction in injury risk is unknown.
+Interpretation of this outcome is, therefore, of limited value.